laffertyryan0/em-algorithm-nearcorr-hetero/docs/README.md

 Studying the statistical relationships between metabolites in a population may help researchers:
 - Understand metabolic pathways
 - Identify drug interactions
-- Conceive new therapeutic approaches
+- Suggest new therapeutic approaches
-- More!

 Metabolomic research may take place in a consortium setting, where members of the consortium share **aggregate-level information** such as:
 - Sample size